 4. How to Clean Make up Brushes?

 I know I’ve talked about this one before because unfortunately, it’s often a missed step for us ladies!
 Cleaning our brushes is easier than you think!
 Simply pick up a bottle of brush disinfectant from your local drug store, pour some in a shallow bowl or dish, and swirl your brushes in along the bottom.
-The disinfectant is often blue in color, like what you see on our stations in the salon.
-You’ll know your brushes are clean when the blue starts to change to a darker, cloudier color.
+The disinfectant is often blue in colour, like what you see on our stations in the salon.
+You’ll know your brushes are clean when the blue starts to change to a darker, cloudier colour.
 How often should you be cleaning your brushes?
 As a general rule of thumb, if you use them daily, they should be cleaned every day.

 5. How to Get Rid of Dark Circles?

 First of all – why do we even get dark circles under our eyes?
 It’s actually genetics that is to blame!
 If your parents have hyper-pigmentation, especially in this area, it’s likely that you will too.
 The best way to get rid of (and prevent) these pesky dark circles, is moisturizing!
 It’s key to find a good moisturizer to apply every night before bed.
 Some women are still putting frozen spoons under their eyes – I mean, it’s worth a shot, right?!